janina-rinke/HGT_in_ants/01.markdown_scripts/01_countBoundaryReads.md

 #### 1.2 For all LGT candidates:

-Write a GridEngine Script to produce this file for all GAGA genomes:
+Write a Script to produce this file for all GAGA genomes:
 `nano makeLGTboundaryfile.sh`
 ```bash
 #$ -S /bin/bash